 The Extended Family Program:

-- gives your children a living arrangement that's less upsetting for them while you're unable to take care of them,
+- gives your children a living arrangement that's less upsetting for them while you can't take care of them

-The person looking after your children is called their care provider.
+The person looking after your children is called their caregiver.

 Your children are placed with their care provider through an Extended Family Program agreement (sometimes called an EFP agreement).
-This program gives your children's care provider financial support and other support services.
+This program gives your children's caregiver financial support and other support services.

-- If your children are already with a care provider who has court-ordered custody or guardianship of them, they're not eligible.
+- If your children are with a care provider who has court-ordered custody or guardianship of them, they don't qualify.

-- If your children are already with a care provider who's still enrolled in the Child in the Home of a Relative program (sometimes called CIHR), they may not be eligible.
-The Child in the Home of a Relative program had different requirements.
-(The Child in the Home of a Relative Program stopped taking new applications in April 2010.)
+- If your children are already with a caregiver who's still enrolled in the Child in the Home of a Relative program (sometimes called CIHR), they might not qualify.
+The Child in the Home of a Relative program has different rules.

 Extended Family Program agreements